 The Pakistan Muslim League-Nawaz (PML-N) filed a total of 66 petitions.
 These included 12 petitions against PTI candidates and 14 against PPPP.
 Of the 12 petitions against PTI, only one has been accepted so far.
-Nine petitions have been dismissed, while two are still awaiting decisions.
-Similarly, of the 14 petitions against PPPP, two petitions have been accepted; nine have been dismissed, while another three petitions are yet to be decided.
+Ten petitions have been dismissed, while one is still awaiting decisions.
+Similarly, of the 14 petitions against PPPP, four have been accepted while ten have been dismissed.